 Robert Cheeke’s story sounds like it was made up just to inspire others.

 He was a cliche; the skinniest kid in the class who wanted to become something better.

-He did so, became a word class bodybuilder as a vegan and then began to gather all the other vegan body builders and athletes together to inspire the rest of the world.
+He did so, became a world-class bodybuilder as a vegan and then began to gather all the other vegan bodybuilders and athletes together to inspire the rest of the world.

 Listen to how Robert Changed his life: